Transient helix formation in semiflexible polymers without confinement effects: Model

 We use the bead spring model of a polymer for our simulations.
-The model polymer could be a real polymer, or it can be string of colloids stitched together to form a semi-flexible polymeric chain \cite{Biswas2017,Kumaraswamy2016}.
-Thereby, the monomer size and the number of beads (N) in the chain determine the length scale of helices formed.
-The unit of length in our study is $a$, where $a$ is the equilibrium length of the harmonic-spring with energy $U_H = \kappa (r - a)^2$ between adjacent monomers; $r$ is the distance between monomers with $\kappa= 20 \times k_BT/(a)^2$ for Case A with repulsive Coulomb interactions $U_c= \epsilon_c*(a/r)$ between the monomers with $\epsilon_c = 87.27k_B T$.
-Case B corresponds to $\kappa=10\times k_BT/(a)^2$ with the additional interaction between the monomers of the form $U_d= \epsilon_d*(a/r)^3$ with $\epsilon_d = 107.70 k_BT$ with cutoff at $r_c = 4.0a$.
-Diameter of each monomer is $\sigma=0.727a$, and excluded volume (EV) of monomers are modeled by the WCA (Weeks Chandler Anderson) potential.
+The model polymer could be a real polymer, or it can be string of colloids stitched together to form a semi-flexible polymeric chain as described in \cite{Biswas2017,Kumaraswamy2016}.
+Thereby, the monomer size and the number of beads $N$ in the chain determine the length scale of helical configurations formed.
+The unit of length in our study is $a$, where $a=1$ is the equilibrium length of the harmonic-springs { between two adjacent monomers} with energy $u_H = \kappa (r - a)^2$ between adjacent monomers; $r$ is the distance between the monomers.
+The spring constant $\kappa$ is $20 k_BT/a^2$ for Case A, which has repulsive Coulomb interactions $u_c= \epsilon_c (a/r)$ acting between all monomer pairs of the chain.
+The parameter $\epsilon_c = 87.27k_B T$ is the measure of the Coulomb energy when a pair of charges are at a distance $a$ from each other.
+Case B uses $\kappa=10 k_BT/a^2$, along with the additional interaction $u_d$ between all the monomers of the chain.
+The form of the potential $u_d$ is $u_d= \epsilon_d (a/r)^3$ with $\epsilon_d = 107.70 k_BT$ with cutoff at $r_c = 4a$.
+Diameter of each monomer is $\sigma=0.727a$, and excluded volume (EV) of monomers are modeled by the WCA (Weeks Chandler Anderson) potential.{ This choice corresponds to the good solvent condition.}

+The polymeric chain is semi-flexible; the corresponding bending energy $u_b$ is $u_b=\epsilon_b cos(\theta)$, where $\theta$ is the angle between vectors ($-\mathbf{r}_i, \mathbf{r}_{i+1}$).
+The vector $\mathbf{r}_{i}$ is the vector joining monomer $i-1$ to its neighbouring monomer $i$ along the chain contour.
+The thermal energy $k_BT=1$ sets the energy unit. { We performed Brownian dynamics simulations where the friction constant is $\mathbf{\zeta}$, and the unit of time $\tau$ is set by $\tau=a^2 \zeta/k_BT$, the time taken for a isolated monomer particle to diffuse a distance of $a$..
+If we set $\zeta=1$ such that $\tau=1$, since $k_bT$ and $a$ are already chosen to be one, the over-damped stochastic Brownian dynamics equation is integrated with time step $dt =0.0001 \tau$}.